 Bunratty Castle: Co.
 Clare, Ireland

 Bunratty Castle is one of the most beloved and well-known castles in Ireland.
 Though there were earlier settlements on the same spot, the castle as it stands today was built in the 1400s.
-It is a fortified tower house located in County Clare which was fully restored in 1954.
+It is a fortified tower house located in County Clare which was fully restored in the 1960s.
 The gray stone castle has been furnished with antiques from the 15th and 16th centuries to show what life would have been like when it was built by the powerful MacNamara family.
 It is possible to visit the castle and to book tickets for the medieval banquets that are held there almost every day.

 The Rock of Cashel: Co.
 Tipperary, Ireland